DavidUf11/JavaScript-REPL-game-in-Node.js/README.md

 * Shop - Purchase items.
 Prices fluctuate so look out for good deals!

 * Battle - Face off against a rival.
 Before battling, you can roll a die to take on a Battle Effect that will last for one battle.
-The winner of each bat tle will gain a Victory.
+The winner of each battle will gain a Victory.

 * Fortify - Gain Strength.